EndPointCorp/end-point-blog/2010/03/04/riak-install-on-debian-lenny.html.md

 Delicious.

 Ultimately, I came across this article describing issues [getting Riak to install on Ubuntu 9.04](http://onerlang.blogspot.com/2009/10/fighting-with-riak.html), and ultimately determined that the Erlang version mentioned seemed to apply here.
-Following the article's instructions for building Erlang from source worked out fine, and so far I've been able to start, ping, and stop the local Riak server without incident.
+Following the article’s instructions for building Erlang from source worked out fine, and so far I’ve been able to start, ping, and stop the local Riak server without incident.

-Since a true investigation requires running these kinds of tools in a cluster, and that means automation of the installation/configuration is desirable, I've been scripting out the configuration steps (putting things into a configuration management tool like [Puppet](http://reductivelabs.com/trac/puppet/) will come later when we're farther along and closer to picking the right solution for the problem in question).
-So, here's the script I've been running to build these things from my local machine (relying upon SSH); these are rough, a work in progress, and are not intended as examples of excellence, elegance, or beauty -- they simply get the job done (so far) for me and may help somebody else.
+Since a true investigation requires running these kinds of tools in a cluster, and that means automation of the installation/configuration is desirable, I’ve been scripting out the configuration steps (putting things into a configuration management tool like [Puppet](https://puppet.com/) will come later when we’re farther along and closer to picking the right solution for the problem in question).
+So, here’s the script I’ve been running to build these things from my local machine (relying upon SSH); these are rough, a work in progress, and are not intended as examples of excellence, elegance, or beauty—​they simply get the job done (so far) for me and may help somebody else.

 ```bash
 #!/bin/sh